aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/worksheets/worksheet-views/hiding-the-display-of-zero-values-in-the-worksheet/_index.md

 {{% /alert %}}

-To hide zero values in a worksheet in Microsoft Excel (for example Microsoft Excel 2003):
+To hide zero values in a worksheet in Microsoft Excel (for example, Microsoft Excel 2003):

 1. From the **Tools** menu, select **Options**, and then select the **View** tab.
 1. Deselect the **Zero values** option.